Answers About Campus Policies Impacting the Trans*Community

 LGBTQ Resources within the Center for Diversity & Inclusion

-In order to assist transgender and gender variant members of the campus community with navigating the policies and practices of the university, we encourage you to speak with the Director of Programming, Outreach, and Advocacy or the Coordinator of LGBTQ Outreach & Programming in the Center for Diversity & Inclusion (Sara Bendoraitis and Matthew Bruno).
+In order to assist trans* members of the campus community with navigating the policies and practices of the university, we encourage you to speak with the Director of Programming, Outreach, and Advocacy or the Coordinator of LGBTQ Programming in the Center for Diversity & Inclusion (Sara Bendoraitis and Matthew Bruno).
 They are available to assist you with everything from changing your name on University records, to getting a new American University ID card, to finding local resources.
 While it is possible to accomplish nearly all of these tasks on your own, a meeting with one of the Center's staff may save you some time while providing access to resources you may not have known were available.
 While we have worked hard to make the campus ever more inclusive, if you have noticed something that could help to make campus more transgender-friendly, please feel free to contact one of us.
 This is an ongoing effort and we would appreciate your input.

 Below is information concerning very specific areas on campus with contact people for each area.
 If you ever have any questions, please contact the Center for Diversity & Inclusion.

 If you are a student and plan to live in University housing, we recognize that you may have concerns about your placement.
 Housing and Dining Programs and the Center for Diversity & Inclusion are committed to finding appropriate housing for all students living on campus, and will address individual needs on a case-by-case basis.
 No student is expected to find a transgender-friendly campus living situation by themselves.
 If you identify as transgender or gender variant and would like to talk about specific housing concerns, please contact one of the campus point people.
 While you are not required to seek special accommodations, we encourage you to do so, particularly if you think you may face hostility or harassment otherwise.